paketo-community/rustup/README.md

 # `gcr.io/paketo-community/rustup`

-The Paketo Rustup Buildpack is a Cloud Native Buildpack that installs and executes `rustup` to install Rust.
+The Paketo Buildpack for Rustup is a Cloud Native Buildpack that installs and executes `rustup` to install Rust.

 ## Behavior